 Note: This figure complements the illustrations shown in Figure 2 on the relation between the pool size and policyholder's expected utility under VaR-based capital requirements.
+We show the certainty equivalent (CEQ) of buying the vulnerable contract (black line) as a function of the pool size n as well as the value of the corresponding safe contract (gray line).
 The additional examples rely on the same distributional assumptions and preference specifications as the corresponding illustrations in Figure V.1.
-We choose $\alpha = 0.05$ for the VaR{α}.
+We choose $\alpha = 0.05$ for the VaR ${\alpha}$.

 Assuming an exponential utility function with the risk aversion parameter γ_i , we obtain for the expected utility from a buying a vulnerable insurance contract from a company with a total risk pool of size n.
-To determine the VaR{α} of \bar{S}n , we simply use the general VaR definition for the probability distribution given in equation (V.4) and the corresponding AVaR{α} can be computed as follows
+To determine the VaR{α} of \bar{S}n , we simply use the general VaR definition for the probability distribution given in equation (V.4).
+The corresponding AVaR{α} can be computed as follows